MusicPlayerDaemon/MPD/doc/plugins.rst

      - Description
    * - **compression**
      - Sets the libFLAC compression level.
 The levels range from 0 (fastest, least compression) to 8 (slowest, most compression).
+   * - **oggflac yes|no**
+     - Configures if the stream should be Ogg FLAC versus native FLAC.
+Defaults to "no" (use native FLAC).
+   * - **oggchaining yes|no**
+     - Configures if the stream should use Ogg Chaining for in-stream metadata.
+Defaults to "no".
+Setting this to "yes" also enables Ogg FLAC.

 lame
 ----